amdw/boilerplate/README.md

 # Introduction

-This repository contains illustrative material for a talk given by me on 15th October 2016 at Hong Kong Code Conf, entitled *In Defence of Boilerplate Code*.
+This repository contains illustrative material for a talk I gave on 15th October 2016 at Hong Kong Code Conf, entitled *In Defence of Boilerplate Code*.

 The main argument of the talk is that while boilerplate code is certainly undesirable all else being equal, sometimes the cure is worse than the disease: